jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

 ![png](media/cuda-performance/output_6_0.png)

-It is interesting to note that it is faster to perform the task on the CPU for small matrixes.
+It is interesting to note that it is faster to perform the CPU task for small matrixes.
 Where for larger arrays, the CUDA outperforms the CPU by large margins.

 On a large scale, it looks like the CUDA times are not increasing, but if we only plot the CUDA times, we can see that it also increases linearly.